-- Proposition I grant administration - Development and production of promotional materials - Development of the BAWSCA-Approved Plant list, which includes over 1,600 plants and denotes whether they are appropriate for the Coast, Peninsula or East Bay climates, as well as their water demand - Advertising and outreach - Hosting information on the BAWSCA website - Coordinating management of rebate distribution and approvals in collaboration with customers and the participating agencies - Tracking progress against individual agency conservation targets - Initiating development of an online rebate application system
+- ♦ Proposition I grant administration - Development and production of promotional materials - Development of the BAWSCA-Approved Plant list, which includes over 1,600 plants and denotes whether they are appropriate for the Coast, Peninsula or East Bay climates, as well as their water demand - Advertising and outreach - Hosting information on the BAWSCA website - Coordinating management of rebate distribution and approvals in collaboration with customers and the participating agencies - Tracking progress against individual agency conservation targets - Initiating development of an online rebate application system

 As seen in Table 4-1, the cost-effectiveness of the BAWSCA Lawn Be Gone!
-Program in FY 2021-22 is estimated to be \$1,915 per AF of water saved.
+Program in FY 2022-23 is estimated to be \$1,855 per AF of water saved.

-Rain Barrel Rebate Program
+B. Rain Barrel Rebate Program

 Since 2014, BAWSCA has partnered with the San Mateo Countywide Water Pollution Prevention Program (SMCWPPP) on the Rain Barrel Rebate Program, to offer rebates of up to \$200 for the purchase and installation of rain barrels.
 Rain barrels are used to collect rainwater from hard surfaces, such as rooftops, to be stored for later use in watering landscapes.
-In FY 2021-22, the SMCWPPP provided tiered rebates (based on capacity) of up to \$150 per rain barrel for installations within San Mateo County.
+In FY 2022-23, the SMCWPPP provided tiered rebates (based on capacity) of up to \$150 per rain barrel for installations within San Mateo County.
 Participating BAWSCA member agencies provided additional rebates of up to \$50 per rain barrel, for a total maximum customer rebate of \$200 in areas where both rebates were offered.

-Eleven agencies participated in the Rain Barrel Rebate Program in FY 2021-22 (see Table 4-2).
-In total, the BAWSCA program issued 368 rain barrel rebates (608 barrels totaling 33,734 gallons).
-I 10 of these rebates were inside the BAWSCA service area in San Mateo County and received all funding from the SMCWPPP.
-This was the largest amount of rain barrel rebates issued since the height of the last drought (FY 2015-16).
-Total expenditures were \$48,404.
+Thirteen agencies participated in the Rain Barrel Rebate Program in FY 2022-23 (see Table 4-2).
+In total, the BAWSCA program issued 392 rain barrel rebates (637 barrels totaling 38,204 gallons).
+52 of these rebates were inside the BAWSCA service area in San Mateo County and received all funding from the SMCWPPP.
+Rain Barrel rebates stayed relatively consistent from FY 2021-22; however, program numbers are still high in comparison to the preceding years.
+Total expenditures were \$52,565.
 The water savings associated with each rain barrel installation is dependent on a variety of factors, including precipitation and time between rain events.